2018-2019 Research Plan

 Anticiapted Release: March 2019

-OIL SANDS COSTS, EMISSION, AND PRODUCTION FORECAST
+OIL SANDS COSTS, EMISSIONS, AND PRODUCTION FORECAST

 As part of an annual update, a forecast of the production of oil sands bitumen and Synthetic Crude Oil will be conducted for 2019-2039.
 Also, to updating the production costs in oil sands and production forecast, economic impact analysis will be developed using CERI’s Input/Output model for Canadian and U.S. impacts.
 GHG emissions will also be forecast as will Canadian and US job impacts.